IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Plotting a selection of 1D arrays to figure
 -------------------------------------------

-The procedure of 1D arrays selection and plotting to figure is as
+The procedure of 1D arrays selection and plotting to a figure is as
 follows:

 1. In main tree view window set a selection of nodes holding 1D arrays.